-Project Concerns Foster Grandparent Program (FGP) enables children with either exceptional or special needs to achieve improved physical, mental, emotional, and social development while providing Senior Citizens an enriching and rewarding volunteer experience.
+Project Concerns Foster Grandparent Program (FGP) enables children with special needs to achieve improved physical, mental, emotional, and social development while providing Senior Citizens an enriching and rewarding volunteer experience.
 Through the program, seniors 55 and older volunteer to mentor elementary school students on their reading skills.
 Foster Grandparents not only strengthen the community by providing valuable youth services, but by building bridges across generations and strenghtening the Dubuque Community.

 The Foster Grandparent Program began on August 28, 1965 as a national demonstration effort to show how low income persons aged 50 or over have the maturity and experience to establish a personal relationship with children having either exceptional or special needs.
 The program quickly revealed the positive impact these thriving older Americans have on children with either exceptional or special needs, and grew in scope.

 The Dubuque Foster Grandparent Program became an independent program in 1974 and Project Concern became the sponsor.
 The Foster Grandparent Program is facilitated by the federal agency, Corporation for National and Community Service, which was created in 1993.
 Foster Grandparent programs exist in other communities throughout Iowa and the United States, each being operated and supported by their local non-profit agencies.

 Seniors age 55 and older who enjoy working with children are eligible to become Foster Grandparents if they meet income guidelines, pass a criminal background check and a national sex offender registry check, are available to serve a minimum of 15 hours per week.

 Foster Grandparents receive a modest tax-free stipend, mileage reimbursement, a daily meal during service, an annual physical examination, supplemental insurance coverage while serving, paid time off and more.